-Specially-designed to improve your German language skills, the IES Abroad Berlin Language & Area Studies Program draws upon Berlin’s rich culture and tradition to connect your coursework with the living history of the city.
+Specially-designed to improve your German language skills, the IES Abroad Berlin Language & Area Studies Program draws upon Berlin’s rich culture and traditions to connect your coursework with the living history of the city.
 IES Abroad courses are taught in German by local faculty, and a variety of academic options are available at local universities.
 You can also add international work experience to your résumé while earning credit by participating in an internship placement and accompanying academic seminar.

 Berlin will be your classroom.
 Can you imagine learning about German politics and policymaking in class and then taking a quick walk to visit the German Parliament?
 Or discussing multiculturalism in Berlin and then touring one of the city’s bustling Turkish neighborhoods?
 This is study abroad.
-Wherever possible, our courses take advantage of the city’s many historical, artistic, and cultural sites, and several courses also include a hands-on, practical component.
+Wherever possible, our courses take advantage of the city’s many historical, artistic, and cultural sites, and several courses also include course-related excursions.

-To enrich your academic experience, you also have the option to participate in field trips to cities such as Budapest, Dresden, Hamburg, Krakow, St. Petersburg, and Vienna.
+To enrich your academic experience, you also have the option to participate in field trips to cities such as Budapest, Dresden, Florence, Hamburg, Krakow, Siena, Venice, and Vienna.